 We analyzed over twenty kitchen faucets of several types and styles that are currently available on the market at the moment.
-We ranked the Kohler K-72218-VS Sensate as the best kitchen faucet for consumers who want the most out of it as it comes packed with highly advanced features such as the touchless technology, magnetic docking system, and because it looks great.
+We ranked the Kohler K-72218-VS Sensate as the best kitchen faucet of 2020 for consumers who want the most out of it as it comes packed with highly advanced features such as the touchless technology, magnetic docking system, and because it looks great.
 The Sensate series has also been named as CES Best of Innovation Awards honoree.

 The downside of the Sensate is its price.
 It’s not the most affordable kitchen faucet on the market and most consumers will prefer a more affordable product such as the Moen 7295SRS Brantford.
 It comes in chrome finish, pull out sprayer, and costs costs about 60% less than the Sensate.